-- The Supersport classes will consist of: (see Section P for further clarification)

-- a.
-600 Supersport

-- 650 Supersport Twins

-- c.
-750 Supersport

-- d.
-Open Supersport

-- e.
-Ultra-Lightweight Supersport

-- f.
-250 Ninja Cup

-- 2. The Superbike classes will consist of: (see Section Q for further clarification)

-- a.
-500 Superbike

-- b.
-Lightweight Superbike

-- c.
-600 Classic Superbike

-- d.
-600 Superbike

-- e.
-750 Superbike

-- f.
-Open Classic Superbike

-- g.
-Open Superbike

-- h.
-Clubman Qualifier/Formula Female

-- I. 600cc plus inline fours

-- II.
-645cc plus water cooled twins

-- III.
-Up to 1200cc air cooled twins

-- IV.
-675cc plus triples

-- V. Racers: Experts and approved Novice racers.

-- A. Novice racers may petition for Clubman Qualifier eligibility and approval if and when all the following requirements are met:

-- The novice has successfully completed 4 novice races.

-- The novice has requested and received a recommendation from their mentor and/or Novice Rep.
+I. Formula Female

+- I. 600cc plus inline fours - II.
+700cc plus water cooled twins - III.
+Up to 1200cc air cooled twins - IV.
+675cc plus triples - V. Racers: Experts and approved Novice racers. - A. Novice racers may petition for Open Sportsman, 600 Sportsman, Formula 40, and Formula Female.
+Eligibility and approval considered if and when, all the following requirements are met: - The novice has successfully completed 4 novice races. - The novice has requested and received a recommendation from their mentor and/or Novice Rep - The novice has been evaluated by race direction. - Formula Female class entrants must be female as defined by Washington state law.